travetto/travetto/docs/design/CLEAN_SLATE_MODULES.md

    * Fix how we invoke operations
 - Rework docs to:
    * Use new system
-- Rework pack to use manifest
+- Rework pack:
+   * Use manifest for staging files
+   * Integrate with bundler (webpack, vite, etc?)

 ## Deprecated